pawurb/node-postgres-wiki/Query.md

 <div id="event-end"></div>
 ### End

-Emitted by the query when all rows have been returned __or__ when an error has been encountered.
-In either circumstance, the query's execution is finished and it is no longer interacting with the connection.
+Emitted by the query when all rows have been returned successfully.
+In the case of an error __this event will not be emitted__.
+When the end event fires query's execution is finished and it is no longer interacting with the connection.

 The __end__ event listeners get one argument, which is the [[Result|Query#result-object]] object.